-Scholarly, creative, and/or professional achievement in marine transportation or the professional maritime community is required for a maritime vocational instructor to receive a positive recommendation of retention, tenure, or promotion.
-The nature of the expected contributions will vary depending upon a maritime vocational instructor's professional interests and overall academic assignment.
+Scholarly, creative, and/or professional achievement within a faculty member's discipline or professional community is required for a member of the faculty to receive a positive recommendation of retention, tenure, or promotion.
+The nature of the expected contributions will vary depending upon a faculty member's professional interests and overall academic assignment.
 Scholarly, creative and/or professional achievement must be documented if it is to be assessed properly and used in faculty personnel recommendations.

-1. Scholarly Achievement:

-Scholarly achievement may include, but is not limited to the following:

-- a.
-Publication in professional journals or in the form of works published by publishing houses of repute, together with any pertinent reviews of published works - b.
-Contributions in the form of critiques such as reviews for national periodicals, newspapers, or other communication media - c.
-Contributions at professional conferences, seminars, workshops, institutes, or special programs - d.
-An active program of scholarly or creative work in progress, appropriate to marine transportation - e.
-Creation of software appropriate to marine transportation - f.
-Development of curricula or curricular materials for marine transportation instruction evidencing genuine scholarship - g.
-Scholarly achievement in the course of supervising student research reflective of genuine scholarship - h.
-Receipt of awards, prizes, fellowships, or grants related to one's academic role - i.
-Presentation of public lectures or presentations related to marine transportation j.
-Submission of special project proposals, approval of grants and completion of funded research related to marine transportation or maritime education
+- 1. Scholarly Achievement: The Department of Marine Transportation expects its faculty to be active in scholarship.
+Additionally, the department has the expectation of its faculty publishing the results of their scholarship in reputable journals, industry magazines, conference proceedings, or textbooks with a minimum of one publication required by the end of the 6-year probationary period to achieve tenure and promotion to associate professor/ MVI III, and a minimum of one additional publication after the probationary period required for promotion to full professor/ MVI IV.
+Additional evidence of scholarly achievement includes, but is not limited to, the following: - a.
+Publication in professional journals, preferably peer-reviewed, or in the form of works published by publishing houses of repute, together with any pertinent reviews of published works - b.
+Creation of or contributing to an original marine transportation textbook published by a reputable publishing house - c.
+Contributions in the form of critiques such as reviews for national periodicals, newspapers, or other communication media - d.
+Presentations and other contributions at professional conferences, seminars, workshops, institutes, or special programs - e.
+An active program of scholarly or creative work in progress, appropriate to marine transportation - f.
+Creation of software applicable to marine transportation - g.
+Development of curricula or curricular materials for marine transportation instruction evidencing extensive scholarship - h.
+Scholarly achievement in the course of supervising student research reflective of extensive scholarship - i.
+Receipt of awards, prizes, fellowships, or grants related to one's scholarship - j.
+Presentation of public lectures or addresses related to marine transportation - k.
+Submission of special project proposals, approval of grants and completion of funded research related to marine transportation or maritime education - 1.
+Manuscripts of professional quality submitted to reputable journals that are currently undergoing editorial or peer-review

-2. Creative Achievement:

-Creative achievement may include, but is not limited to the following:

-- a.
-Creation of or contributing to an original marine transportation text - b.
-Investigation of a modern technology applications in marine transportation - c.
-Development of a new IBEST, LNG or Full Mission Bridge simulation capability or laboratory model of a marine transportation system for instructional purposes - d.
-Patented inventions or discoveries related to marine transportation - e.
-Development of innovative simulation exercises and strategies to include simulation components within standard course curricula

-3. Professional Achievement:

-Professional achievement may include, but is not limited to the following:
+- 2. Creative Achievement: Creative achievement may include, but is not limited to, the following: - a.
+Investigation of a modern technology applications in marine transportation - b.
+Development of a new IBEST, LNG or Full Mission Bridge simulation capability or laboratory model of a marine transportation system for instructional purposes - c.
+Patented inventions or discoveries related to marine transportation - d.
+Development of innovative simulation exercises for external audiences such as Extended Learning or public relations - 3.
+Professional Achievement: Professional achievement may include, but is not limited to, the following: - a.

-- a.
 License upgrades or operational endorsement upgrades to licenses already held - b.
-Selection for leadership roles on behalf of professional associations, meetings, panels, activities or workshops - c.
-Acquisition of documented expertise in either the technical or academic aspects of marine transportation (licenses, certificates, college credit, etc.) - d.
-Consulting within areas tied to marine transportation - e.
+Selection for leadership roles for professional associations, meetings, panels, activities or workshops - c.
+Documented acquisition of expertise in either the technical or academic aspects of marine transportation (licenses, certificates, college credit, etc.) - d.
+Consulting within professional or industry areas tied to marine transportation - e.
 Selection for service on editorial boards or as editor of a professional journal or newsletter - f.
-Selection as reviewer for publishers or other agencies or associations - g.
+Selection as reviewer for reputable publishers or other relevant agencies or associations - g.
 Receipt of honors and awards - h.
-Sabbatical as an observer in a marine or shoreside marine transportationrelated facility or business
+Sabbatical as an observer in a marine or shoreside marine transportation related facility or business - i.
+Earning a university degree beyond the terminal degree